The Lambourn Valley Railway

 buildings at Lambourn were

-replaced by a larger, more modern brick-built structure on a platform
+replaced by a larger, more modern brick-built structure, using a GWR standard design, on a platform

 of regulation height.
 Subsequently, all stopping places on the line